-Josh and I entered Lan Kwai Fong (alias LKF/Lanks) with Stanley, Parry, Linus, and Athena.
-They quickly realized that we’re a social liability, and tried to distance themselves from us by powerwalking.
+Josh and I entered Lan Kwai Fong (alias LKF/Lanks) with A, B, C, and D. They quickly realized that we were a social liability, and tried to distance themselves from us by powerwalking.
 Lucky for them, Josh, unlike me, didn’t get to change yet, so he had to run into one of those drug-dealing alleys to take his pants off,* providing ample time for their escape.
 Josh used me as a visual shield as he took his pants off, giving off a not-so-inconspicuous scent of homosexual engagement as he showed off his matching polka boxers.
 The ridiculousness of our situation was thrilling, but I was disappointed by how little a ripple we, even in our quixotism, made in Lan Kwai Fong.
 It was the prologue of what I was to understand throughout this night, that it was here, amongst drunkards and retards, that I, even as sober, truly belonged, and that Lanks, in its futility, anxiety, and entropy, was the acme of diversity, inclusivity, and equity.

 Advertised on their website as “Hong Kong’s Premier Lifestyle Destination.”
 Make of that what you will.